Embedding user-centred thinking: designing a new B2B system for Thames Water

 Outcomes

-Although the full platform is still in development, my work laid the foundation for a feasible, user-centred product.
-It aligned business and delivery teams, clarified requirements, and helped move the roadmap forward despite significant technical constraints.
+Although the full platform is still in development, my work laid the foundation for a practical, user-centred product.
+I brought business stakeholders and delivery teams together, clarified requirements, and helped keep momentum despite significant technical constraints.

 Key outcomes: